Standardizing and streamlining the Holds process for the most value for your organization.

 When we talk about Holds in records management, we are normally talking about things from a legal standpoint.
 A Legal Hold is standard practice during the e-Discovery process to ensure that records relevant to a legal case are suspended in their disposition policies so they cannot be destroyed, moved, or altered.
 The purpose is to preserve the integrity and trustworthiness of all potentially relevant information, and of the organization holding this information, in the case of litigation.

 We will be outlining the two main requirements of a Hold and then demonstrate how using the right solution not only fulfills these requirements, but makes this process streamlined, standardized, and brings ROI to your organization.

 Two Requirements of Legal Holds

-Seen in the graphic from our previous blog, there are seven steps in the process of e-Discovery.
+Seen in the graphic from our previous blog, the process of e-Discovery can be broken down into seven steps.
 As we walk through a common case scenario below, we'll cover how Legal Holds would mainly fall under the first three phases: Identification, Preservation, and Collection.

 Through all these phases, the overall objective of a Legal Hold is the preservation of relevant records.
 The main two requirements of Holds are as follows:

 1) All relevant information is locked down and cannot be altered by any party